Nilpotent operators and weighted projective lines: Introduction and main results

 \section{Introduction and main results}

 In recent work Ringel and Schmidmeier thoroughly studied the classification problem for invariant subspaces of nilpotent linear operators (in a graded and ungraded version) \cite{Ringel:Schmidmeier:2006, Ringel:Schmidmeier:2008a, Ringel:Schmidmeier:2008b}.
 This problem has a long history and can actually be traced back to Birkhoff's problem ~\cite{Birkhoff:1934}, dealing with the classification of subgroups of finite abelian $p$-groups.
 We note that Simson~\cite{Simson:2002} determined the complexity for the classification of indecomposable objects, depending on the nilpotency degree.
 Even more generally, Simson considered the classification problem for chains of invariant subspaces, without however attempting an explicit classification.
 For additional information on the history of the problem we refer to~\cite{Ringel:Schmidmeier:2008b,Simson:2002}.
 The main achievement of \cite{Ringel:Schmidmeier:2008b} is such an explicit classification for $p\leq6$ where the case $p=6$, yielding tubular type, is the most difficult one and very much related to the representation theory of so-called tubular algebras, a problem initiated and accomplished by Ringel in~\cite{Ringel:tubular}.
 In the present paper we describe an unexpected access to the invariant subspace problem for graded nilpotent operators through the theory of weighted projective lines.

-Our approach covers all major results from~\cite{Ringel:Schmidmeier:2008b}; it links the problem with other mathematical subjects (singularities, vector bundles, Cohen-Macaulay modules, Calabi-Yau categories) and largely enhances our knowledge about the original problem.
+Our approach focusses on the categorical structure and the global aspects (Serre duality, tilting, Calabi-Yau dimension) of the invariant subspace problem, and yields complete and satisfying results making use of the knowledge of the structure of vector bundles on a weighted projective line.
+The study complements the treatment from~\cite{Ringel:Schmidmeier:2008b}, which is in the spirit linear algebra and more explicit concerning the structure of individual representations.
+Our study further links the problem with other mathematical subjects (singularities, vector bundles, Cohen-Macaulay modules, Calabi-Yau categories) and largely enhances our knowledge about the original problem.
+In particular, our treatment yields a uniform treatment of three formerly unrelated problems, each forming a socalled ADE-chain: the study of triangle singularities of type $(2,3,p)$, the invariant subspace problem of linear operators which are nilpotent of degree $p$, and finally the representation theory of an equioriented quiver of Dynkin type $\AA_{2(p-1)}$ equipped with all nilpotency relations of degree $3$.

+Let $\XX=\XX(2,3,p)$ denote the weighted projective line of weight type $(2,3,p)$, where the integer $p$ is at least $2$.
+Following~\cite{Geigle:Lenzing:1987}, the category $\coh\XX$ of coherent sheaves on $\XX$ is obtained by applying Serre's construction~\cite{Serre:fac} to the (suitably graded) \emph{triangle singularity} $x_1^2+x_2^3+x_3^p$.